UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

 - [MongoDB database](https://www.mongodb.com/){target=_blank}
 - [Grafana dashboards](https://grafana.com/){target=_blank}

-To run a program:

-1. In `dockerComposeFile` of [`.devcontainer/devcontainer.json`](https://github.com/UBCSailbot/sailbot_workspace/blob/main/.devcontainer/devcontainer.json){target=_blank},
+### Start running an optional program

+1. In the first section of `dockerComposeFile` of `.devcontainer/devcontainer.json`, there is a list of Docker Compose files with comments at the end of the line that say which programs are defined in them.
-   uncomment the Docker Compose file that defines the program
+   Uncomment the Docker Compose file that the program is defined in: remove `//` at the beginning of the line
+    1. Programs that are defined in the uncommented Docker Compose files will be started and stopped with Sailbot Workspace
-2. Run the `Dev Containers: Rebuild Container` VS Code command
+2. Run the `Dev Containers: Rebuild Container` VS Code command to restart Sailbot Workspace
-3. Follow the program's run instructions:
+3. Follow the program-specific run instructions:

     ??? note "Run Docs or Website"

         1. Run the `Ports: Focus on Ports View` VS Code command
         2. Open the site by hovering over its local address and clicking either "Open in Browser" or "Preview in Editor"
-            - Docs is running on port 8000
+            - The local address of Docs is the line with a port of 8000
-            - Website is running on port 3005
+            - The local address of Website is the line with a port of 3005
         3. Changes made to its files are loaded when they are saved
+            1. **If Auto Save is on, turn it off so that the Docs/Website servers aren't continuously reloading**
+                - Auto Save is on by default in GitHub Codespaces

     ??? note "Run MongoDB"